 Von Hemert explains, “In a brief, you can never over-prepare.
 The more prep, the more information, the better.
 And then leave it in your creative team’s hands for the next step.”

-Make sure the hair and makeup team are not only clear on direction, but also on the models themselves.
-As von Hemert points out, not every stylist is equipped to work with every hair texture, or has the budget given to them for hair extensions if needed.
+Make sure the hair and makeup team is clear on direction but also on the models themselves.
+As von Hemert points out, not every stylist is equipped to work with every hair texture or has the budget given to them for hair extensions if needed.

 Knowing exactly how the light will hit for each shot during the day makes all the difference in putting together both an efficient shot list and a realistic schedule.
 “The big unlock with lifestyle and shooting outside was doing your own lighting reports.
 So you structure your day around where light is hitting the nicest.
 Maximizing the efficiency of your day is really important.”
 If you can’t shoot with direct overhead light from 12 PM – 2 PM, you can make sure the schedule takes that into consideration and uses the time wisely.